kavyaharlalka/raspberrypi-locationtracker/README.md

 # raspberrypi-locationtracker
-Track location of Raspberry Pi connected moving vehicle using location data cell tower
+Track location of Raspberry Pi using GPS and cell towers.